Jigarthanda DoubleX: Plot

 On a suggestion from Chinna, Caesar decides to conduct an audition for a director who can make a pan-Indian film with him as the lead and introduce him as the first dark-complexioned actor in Tamil cinema.
 Kiruban assumes the alias of "Ray Dasan", a student and assistant director of Satyajit Ray and gets through the audition.
 Kiruban offers to make a film based on Caesar's life titled Pandyaa.
 Being an ardent fan of Clint Eastwood, Caesar agrees to Ray's plan.
 For the film shooting, Kiruban films Caesar's real life antics using a camera that Eastwood supposedly gifted to Caesar when he came for a shoot near their village.
 Kiruban learns that Caesar belongs to the same tribe that is being targeted by Shettani.

 Caesar invites the other three gangsters and Karmegam for his wife Malaiyarasi's baby shower and start of the film shoot.
 One of the targets in the police's hitlist is killed by one of the moles.
-Caesar eventually finds and kills all of the moles, except Kiruban.
+Caesar eventually finds and kills all the moles except Kiruban.
 Kiruban learns that Caesar was the one who led the hit on the four students in 1973, for which Kiruban became the scapegoate.
 Wanting revenge, Kiruban convinces Caesar to visit his Kombai Kaanai village and nab Shettani under the pretext that this addition will make a better biopic.
 In the village, Caesar promises to nab Shettani in exchange for Rathna releasing the tribals.
 The villagers reveal the importance of elephants in their culture and how they are vanishing from the forests due to poachers.
 Caesar and the tribals subvert Shettani gang's raid and kill most of them.

 Surviving members are captured and reveal Shettani's whereabouts.
 Caesar confronts Shettani, who is hunting elephants, and almost gets killed.
 Kiruban has a change of heart and saves Caesar by taking his body to the village for treatment.
 Upon recuperation, Caesar fights Shettani again and captures him.
 The tribe demands the presence of Sindhanai Rani, who promptly comes for media publicity.
 Caeser hands Shettani over to the police in the presence of Sindhanai Rani, who visits upon his insistence that Shettani will be delivered.
 The villagers celebrate once the inmates are released and Kiruban marries local tribeswoman Paingili.